 What does one tick mean on Whatsapp?
 The answer

-The one tick, the little icon that appears next to your message once you hit that send button, what does it mean and why is it important?
-Well, we’re going to clarify for you what it is and what it indicates… To put it simply it indicates which step your message is at in a chain of events that takes place when you hit that send button, and that’s what we’ll talk about here.
+We’re going to clarify for you what it is and what it indicates in a little more detail.
+To put it simply it indicates which step your message is at in a chain of events that takes place when you hit that send button, and that’s what we’ll talk about here.

 We’re also going to go over the other icons just for clarification so whatever icon you see you’re clear as to what’s going on.